MA Game Art

 The assessment methods employed in this programme have been developed to mirror industry practice as far as possible.
 We balance feedback from tutors and industry experts.
 It is crucial that, as a student, you learn how to accept and work with feedback from your superiors and peers, as this will be the norm when you work in industry.
 You also need to develop a keen self-critical eye, to be able to step back from your work and see what you could improve, and to have the ability to look at yourself and your working practices, and make changes where necessary.

-For more details about assessment, please check the programme specifications.
+For more details about assessment, see the full course specifications.

 Your overall workload will be divided between teaching sessions and independent learning.